Ficool

 The man who entered the archive on Crell Street at nine in the morning was not Alaric Thornwell.

 The door was opened by a man in his thirties who introduced himself as the collection's administrative manager without giving a name.
-He had the careful neutrality of someone whose professional function was to be present without being remembered.
+He had the careful neutrality of someone whose job was to be present without being remembered.
 He showed Edren Sael to the main archive room, explained that the secondary manuscript holdings were in the eastern section, confirmed the three-day timeline, and left.

 The door closed.